-Tomaso Anthony Milone...Graduated from Saugus (CA) High School...
-Attended the University of Southern California...Pitched for the Chatham A's in the Cape Cod League, where he was the recipient of the 2007 BFC Whitehouse Award as the league's top pitcher...He and his wife, Tina, have a daughter named Mia.
+Tomaso Anthony Milone…resides in Santa Clarita, CA, with wife, Tina, and daughter, Mia…graduated from Saugus (CA) High School in 2005…played at USC for three seasons (2006-08)…pitched for Chatham in the Cape Cod League, where he received the 2007 BFC Whitehouse Award as the league's top pitcher.

 Began the season with Milwaukee before joining the New York Mets on May 7...
 Made three starts for the Mets before he was placed on the 15-Day disabled List with a sprained left knee in May...Was activated from the DL on Aug.
 19...Made two more starts with the Mets before transitioning into the bullpen...Earned his first save since 2015 on April 25 vs. Cincinnati by working the final 3.0 innings.